Krisiacik/ImageViewer/README.md

 - [ ] Change anchor points to improve rotations animation paths
 - [ ] UI Testing
 - [ ] Expand the ImageViewer to a Gallery
+- [ ] Consider UIVisualEffectView for the Close button as default option

 #### Caveats